AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 2. **Vulnerable Implementation (srv/services.js):** Raw SQL query with direct string insertion

 **Updated File:** srv/services.cds
 - The updated services.cds file now includes a new function called fetchCustomer in the AdminService.
-This function is intentionally designed to be vulnerable to SQL injection for demonstration purposes.
+This function is intentionally designed to be vulnerable to SQL Injection for demonstration purposes.

 ```
 ...
 Other methods